• Skip to primary navigation

 2. Resort to Cumin water and Ajwain Water

-Whenever tummy trouble arises in small children, certain parents resort to gripe water which is not a bad practice after all.
-Instead, its best to opt for homemade cumin water or ajwain water which is every grandmother’s favorite and safe home remedy to get instant relief and cure indigestion symptoms!
+Whenever tummy trouble arises in small children, confident parents resort to gripe water which is not a bad practice.
+Instead, it's best to opt for homemade cumin water or ajwain water which is every grandmother’s favorite and safe home remedy to get instant relief and cure indigestion symptoms!

 3. Mix yogurt with Distilled water (a.k.a Buttermilk )